AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       // nstart.  ncomp is the total number of component to be set. void setVal(T x, const Box& bx, int nstart, int ncomp);

-One can copy data from one BaseFab to another.
+One can copy data from one :cpp:`BaseFab` to another.

+.. highlight:: c++

 ::